 - List 4-5 qualities that you want your child to have when they grow up.
 Personality traits, not physical characteristics.

 How did you get on?
 Wondering what this has to do with weddings?

 So if I was in the market for a wedding vendor, I’d be looking for someone who was reliable, worked hard but had a sense of humor, and I would want someone who was flexible and innovative.
-This means a serious, traditional celebrant may not fit my personality.
+This means a stuffy, serious, traditional celebrant may not fit our personalities.
 Or an airy-fairy makeup artist will clash with my desire for a reliable and hardworking person.
 It’s not that they are not good at what they do.
 It’s that we might not gel, and it’s better to know that before you hire someone for your wedding day!

 So how do you know that a wedding vendor will tick all those boxes?

 You can certainly get a good idea whether someone will suit you off their website, but something I’ve learnt in this industry is that people can say whatever they want on their website.
 At the end of the day, actions, not words, define who a person is.